konnir/rtl_wer_visualizer/README.md

 2. Open your web browser and navigate to `http://localhost:8000`.

 You should now see the UI where you can upload voice files and text files for evaluation.

+## Credits

+This project utilizes the JIWER library for computing Word Error Rate (WER) and other related metrics.
+JIWER is an open-source library that simplifies the comparison between hypothesis and reference texts.
+You can find more information about it here: https://github.com/jitsi/jiwer .

 ## Contributing